-The grouping of multiple sites into a single project registered on ACR.
-An aggregate project must be coordinated by a Project Proponent (public or private entity) serving as the aggregator.
+Additionality ACR's additionality requirements are intended to ensure that project offsets are in addition to reductions and/or removals that would have occurred in the absence of the project activity and without carbon market incentives.
+A Project Proponent must demonstrate that the GHG emission reductions and removals associated with an offset project are above and beyond the aggregate project must be coordinated by a Project Proponent (public or private entity) serving as the aggregator.
 The GHG Project Plan will define the overall project boundary and baseline conditions encompassing all project instances, fields, producers, or facilities.
 An aggregate project will have a single start date and crediting period and cannot add additional sites after validation.